thembo-sec/neocities_site/src/posts/tittabmt.md

 This book makes me feel less alone whenever I read it.

-Whenever I open it, i want to start highlighting portions of it, quoting them, but quickly come to realise that I would simply end up writing most of the book word for word down.
+Whenever I open it, i want to start highlighting portions of it, quoting them, but quickly come to realise that I would simply end up writing most of the book down, word for word .
 Its warm, reading it feels like a slow summer afternoon on a day that is hot but not *too* hot.

 > Hey, I live in a house with a door!

 I am reminded of my urge to share my small experiences of the world, like the child, so excited to share theirs.
-To write, to photograph, to share these things with the people around me. *Time is a Thing* feels like it encapsulates so many possible forms of intimacy in a way that is almost aspirational.
+To write, to photograph, to share the intimacy of these things with the people around me, almost desperately. *Time is a Thing* feels like it encapsulates so many possible forms of intimacy in a way that is almost aspirational.

 ## Bodies like mine